-Due to the upcoming seismic retrofit of the California Tower, the Adventure Kids in Egypt gallery will be closed beginning Monday, February 4, and the Ancient Egypt gallery will be closed beginning Monday, February 11, for the duration of the project.
+Due to the seismic retrofit of the California Tower, the Adventure Kids in Egypt gallery will be closed beginning Monday, February 4, and the Ancient Egypt gallery will be closed beginning Monday, February 11, for the duration of the project.
 We apologize for any inconvenience.
 Learn more about the California Tower seismic retrofit project here.

 A children’s exhibit for the whole family!

 In Adventure Kids in Egypt, you’ll experience what it’s like to be a modern archaeologist discovering the remnants of Ancient Egypt.
 To start your adventure, make your way upstairs, through the Ancient Egypt doors, across the walkway over the street, and into the special area that’s just for kids!